Organizing Groups: Register Your Clean-Up Here

 Water Quality in 2011.

-The Freshwater Society is partnering with the Friends of the Minnesota Valley and local organizations to promote Community Clean-Ups for Water Quality to reduce the phosphorus, nitrogen and other pollutants flowing into lakes and rivers.
+The Freshwater Society is partnering with local organizations to promote Community Clean-Ups for Water Quality to reduce the phosphorus, nitrogen and other pollutants flowing into lakes and rivers.

 Community Clean-Ups for Water Quality are hands-on water quality improvement projects that can be held in your area.
 All it takes are volunteers, bags and some tools!
 We are providing a free Community Toolkit and DVD with materials and instructions for implementing a Clean-Up.
 View the seven minute video on why Community Clean-Ups for Water Quality are important and view a fact sheet about the program.